peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>NullPointerException</code> - The parameter <code>outputStream</code> is null.

 ### WriteJSONTo

     public void WriteJSONTo(OutputStream outputStream, JSONOptions options) throws IOException

 <p>Converts this object to a text string in JavaScript object Notation
- (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
+ (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the specified JSON options to control the encoding process.
 If the CBOR object contains CBOR maps, or is a CBOR map, the order in which the keys to the map are written out to the JSON string is undefined unless the map was created using the NewOrderedMap method.
-The example code given in <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b>
+The example code given in
+ <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b> can be
- can be used to write out certain keys of a CBOR map in a given order to a JSON string.</p>
+ used to write out certain keys of a CBOR map in a given order to a JSON string.</p>

 **Parameters:**